 In the course of its development, the German mining industry accumulated an impressive body of specialized know-how.
 It developed many innovative technologies so that coal could be extracted safely and efficiently from even the deepest layers underground.
-This expert knowledge will not become worthless when Germany’s last coal mines are closed at the end of 2018.
-The know-how will continue to be in demand in a variety of disciplines.
-Contaminated areas will have to be cleaned up, shafts secured, mine gas discharged in a controlled manner, and pit water regulated on a permanent basis.
+Even though Germany's last coal mines closed at the end of 2018, this expert knowledge has not become worthless.
+The know-how continues to be in demand in a variety of disciplines.
+Contaminated areas have to be cleaned up, shafts secured, mine gas discharged in a controlled manner, and pit water regulated on a permanent basis.
 In response, the RAG-Stiftung has helped the Georg Agricola University of Applied Sciences in Bochum to create the “Centre of Research for Post-mining Activities” and established an endowed professorship for geoengineering and post-mining activities that is associated with the research centre, as well as a work-study programme leading to a master’s degree.
-Research projects focusing on the regulation of pit water are providing knowledge for the period after active mining in the Ruhr region is discontinued.
+Research projects focusing on the regulation of pit water are providing knowledge for the new period after active mining in the Ruhr region.

 Some of the other research projects promoted by the RAG-Stiftung concentrate on other disciplines.
 For example, the History of the Ruhr Foundation is researching the history of education in mining regions, using the Ruhr region as an example.